 On February 6, 1918, Gustav Klimt died in hospital from pneumonia, having already suffered a stroke the previous month at his home at Westbahnstrasse 36.
 He was 55.

-The understated grave offers a contrast to Klimt’s gargantuan life – just a square stone slab with his name on it.
+The understated gravestone offers a contrast to Klimt’s gargantuan life and artistic style.
+The plain, smallish, square slab just bears his name.
 It’s markedly different to the imposing columns of Otto Wagner’s grave just a few steps away.

 How to find Klimt’s grave

-It’s a 15-minute walk up to the cemetery from Hietzing station on the U4 subway line.
-The buses 56A, 56B or 58A also run alongside (get off at the Tiroler Gasse stop).
+You have a 15-minute walk up to the cemetery from Hietzing station (U4 subway line) to reach the grave.
+Or take a bus; the 56A, 56B and 58A lines run alongside the grounds (get off at the Tiroler Gasse stop).

 Go in through the gate marked Tor 3, which is at the northeast end of the cemetery.
-It should be open during the day.
+This entrance should be open during the day.
 If you want to be sure, check the cemetery’s official website (in German – look for Öffnungszeiten).

 Ahead of you is a stone path leading up to some steps.
 Walk up the path and about halfway to the steps, turn left to go on down past a crypt/chapel on the right.